Skip to main content

 (D) Committees

 (1) Section 1.
-The financial affairs/facilities committee.
-The financial affairs/ facilities committee shall consist of at least three non-student members and one student member.
+The finance and administration committee.
+The finance and administration committee shall consist of at least three non-student members and one student member.
 The financial affairs/facilities committee shall review all financial matters which are to be considered by the board of trustees, except those specifically assigned to the audit and risk management committee.
 In addition, this committee shall review all proposed capital improvement projects, including major renovation and maintenance projects, which are to be considered by the board of trustees.

-In their first three or four years, new board members shall generally be assigned to serve on both the financial affairs/facilities and the academic and student affairs committees so as to learn the work of both.
+In their first three or four years, new board members shall generally be assigned to serve on both the finance and administration and the academic and student success committees so as to learn the work of both.
 Thereafter, the board chair shall try to accommodate both the strengths of each board member and the needs of the university in making the appointments.
-However, every effort shall be made to maintain continuity of membership, especially on the financial affairs/facilities committee.
+However, every effort shall be made to maintain continuity of membership, especially on the finance and administration committee.

 (2) Section 2.
-The academic and student affairs committee.
-The academic and student affairs committee shall consist of at least three non-student members and one student member.
-The academic and student affairs committee shall review all policy and programming matters requiring attention or action of the full board which are integral to fulfilling the academic mission of the university and to assuring a high quality of life for students.
+The academic and student success committee.
+The academic and student success committee shall consist of at least three non-student members and one student member.
+The academic and student success committee shall review all policy and programming matters requiring attention or action of the full board which are integral to fulfilling the academic mission of the university and to assuring a high quality of life for students.
+The committee shall consider all matters relating to educational policy and the educational mission and objectives of the university, including the development of new academic programs and degrees, enrollment management, student and campus life, student health and welfare, inclusion and belonging, accreditation, instruction, research, and service.
 In addition, this committee shall review all personnel policies and procedures that require the vote of the full board, including tenure and promotion recommendations.

 (3) Section 3.
 The audit and risk management committee.
 The audit and risk management committee shall consist of at least three non-student members.
 The committee will assist the board of trustees in fulfilling its oversight responsibilities in audit and risk management, including financial reporting, internal control, compliance and code of conduct processes.
-Specific committee responsibilities will be defined in an audit and risk management committee charter, which will be approved by the board of trustees.
+Specific committee responsibilities are defined in the audit and risk management committee charter, approved by the board of trustees.

 (4) Section 4.
 The compensation committee.
 The compensation committee shall consist of four non-student members.
 The committee shall provide oversight and counsel to the president regarding compensation matters related to the senior leadership of the university.
 Matters to be brought to the committee include, but are not limited to, roles and responsibilities of senior leadership positions and position specifications; compensation strategy and comparison data; and any other compensation matter assigned by the board or the chair of the board.